Lightbridge-KS/report-gen-us/prompt-lc/main.md

 Your task:
 - Build radiology report using "Reporting Structure", "Normal Report Template", and "Abnormal Findings Report Template" with language style according to the "english style guide" as provided.
-- Output the report in markdown format (without code block).
+- Return output as markdown format (without code block).

 # English Style Guide